ayesha-xainab/recall/README.md

 **What it does:** The core of Recall is a single AI call that reads the user's raw notes and converts them into one of three strict JSON structures (flashcards / quiz / summary), which the frontend then renders as an interactive UI.
 The AI is instructed to extract only genuinely important content, match the difficulty of the source material, and never fabricate facts that aren't in the notes.

-**Model used:** Google Gemini (`gemini-2.0-flash`), called server-side from a Vercel serverless function so the API key is never exposed to the browser.
-Gemini was chosen because it has a genuinely free tier (no credit card required) with generous daily limits, which keeps this project free to run and grade.
+**Model used:** Groq (running Llama 3.3 70B), called server-side from a Vercel serverless function so the API key is never exposed to the browser.
+Groq was chosen because it offers a genuinely free, no-billing-required API tier with fast inference and generous rate limits, which keeps this project free to run and grade.

 **The exact system prompt used** (see `api/generate.js`):